Why Should I Use Filters & Search in Project Management Software?

 Advanced search features may also include a long list of optional commands that help you narrow down results.
 For instance, an asterisk is commonly used to search using part of a keyword.

-One of the biggest challenges in building a good search tool is to find the best way to sort results so that the ones most relevant to you show up first.
+One of the biggest challenges in building a good search tool is finding the best way to sort results so that the ones most relevant to you show up first.

 Ideally, your project management software should be able to sort results based on the following criteria: